MicrosoftDocs/connected-spaces/articles/setup.md

    ![Screenshot of Get started page with Add a space highlighted.](media/setup-add-space.JPG "Screenshot of Get started page with Add a space highlighted")

-5. On the **Store Details** page:
+5. On the **Space details** page:

-    - Enter a descriptive name for the space to distinguish it from your other spaces.
+    - Enter a descriptive name for your space to distinguish it from your other spaces.

     - Optional: In the **Max occupancy** field, enter the total number of people that will be allowed in your space at one time.